-General and administrative expenses increased \$1.8 million, or 110%, during the first quarter of 2015 compared to the first quarter of 2015, primarily due to an increase of \$1.5 million of employee compensation expense, which included a non-cash stock-based compensation increase of \$1.0 million and a one-time severance expense of \$0.3 million.
-Stock based compensation expense included a one-time \$0.8 million non-cash charge related to the modification of stock options previously granted to our former Chief Executive Officer.
-The remaining increase in employee compensation expense is due to increased headcount.
-In addition, we incurred additional amortization expense of \$0.2 million as a result of acquiring assets from Equipois in December of 2015.
+General and administrative expenses increased \$2.4 million, or 68%, for the six months ended June 30, 2016 compared to the same period in 2015.
+The increase was primarily driven by an increase of \$1.8 million in employee compensation expense, which included a non-cash stock-based compensation expense increase of \$1.0 million, one-time severance expense of \$0.3 million, and \$0.3 million of amortization expenses that resulted from acquiring assets from Equipois in December 2015.
+Stock-based compensation expense included a one-time \$0.8 million non-cash charge related to the modification of stock options previously granted to our former Chief Executive Officer.